 Notes: The dependent variable in each regression is the ratio of firm market real estate to lagged book assets.
-In the IV estimations, excluded instruments are 1980 average road width or 1980 median road width, and the 1980 share of plots constrained by FAR limits, each interacted with a post-reform dummy equal to unity in years after 1983.
-All regressions include firm and year fixed effects. t-statistics in parentheses obtained by clustering standard errors by city code. \\\p < 0.01, \\p < 0.05, \p < 0.1
+For every column, excluded instruments are a combination of 1980 average or median road width and the 1980 share of plots constrained by FAR limits, each interacted with a post-reform dummy equal to unity in years after 1983.
+All regressions include firm and year fixed effects, as in equation (4.4). t-statistics in parentheses obtained by clustering standard errors by HQ city code. p < 0.01, p < 0.05, p < 0.1 pre-trend.
+The y-axis in this figure represents the effect on the market value of firm real estate assets relative to lagged book assets of a one standard deviation shock to initial land use constraints at the HQ city.
+The response of firm real estate values to the reform follows the timing of the aggregate boom-bust cycle.
+I formalize this link between amplification and spatial variation in collateral constraints via a spatial sorting model in Section 6.